gazebosim/docs/ionic/ros2_integration.md

-# ROS 2 Integration
+# Use ROS 2 to interact with Gazebo

-In this tutorial we will learn how to Integrate ROS 2 with Gazebo.
-We will establish communication between them.
+In this tutorial we will learn how to use ROS 2 to communicate with Gazebo.
 This can help in many aspects; we can receive data (like joint states, TFs) or commands from ROS and apply it to Gazebo and vice versa.
 This can also help to enable RViz to visualize a robot model simulatenously simulated by a Gazebo world.